rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-Such a preorder of the movies may, for instance, be computed with the :py:func:`digraphs.Digraph.computeRankingByChoosing` method, where we fusion by epistemic conjunction the preorder obtained from iteratively extracted *dominant kernels* (best remaining choices) with the preorder obtained by the iteratively extracted *absorbent kernels* (worst remaining choices).
+Such a preordering of the movies may, for instance, be computed with the :py:func:`digraphs.Digraph.computeRankingByChoosing` method, where we iteratively extract *dominant kernels* -best remaining choices- and *absorbent kernels* -worst remaining choices- (see the :ref:`Kernel-Tutorial-label` tutorial).
 We operate herefore on the asymmetric '*better rated than*', i.e. the *codual* ([11]_) of the '*at least as well rated as*' opinions.

 >>> from weakOrders import RankingByChoosingDigraph
 >>> rbc = RankingByChoosingDigraph(g,CoDual=True)